 Functional Assessment of Literacy (FAL) and Functional Assessment of Numeracy (FAN)

 The Functional Assessment of Literacy examines an individual’s reading, spelling and writing skills, in addition to their phonological processing skills, working memory ability and processing speed.
 The Functional Assessment of Numeracy examines an individual’s underlying mathematical skills including number sense, computational skills, mathematical thinking and recall of number facts.
 A short measure of intellectual ability is also undertaken in both the FAL and the FAN.
-All assessments are conducted by a Registered Psychologist.
+The Functional Assessment of Literacy is conducted by either a Registered Psychologist, or both a Registered Psychologist (who will conduct the IQ assessment) and Speech Pathologist (who will conduct the literacy assessments).
+The Functional Assessment of Numeracy is conducted by a Registered Psychologist.

 In most cases, the FAL or FAN will provide enough evidence to determine whether a specific learning disability (such as Dyslexia, Dysgraphia or Dyscalculia) is evident and this assessment can also provide valuable information regarding an individual’s response to intervention or areas in need of further development.
 (In some situations, further assessment by the psychologist or a DSF speech pathologist may be recommended.)